-Considering cumulative sales in the first 9 months of the year, Hyundai Accent is still in the No. 2 position in the B-class sedan segment, with a total of 8,200 vehicles delivered (Photo: TC Motor).
+Considering cumulative sales in the first 9 months of the year, Hyundai Accent is still in the number 2 position in the B-class sedan segment, with a total of 8,200 vehicles delivered (Photo: TC Motor).

 Specifically, Vios sold 1,842 cars in September, an increase of 82% compared to August.